sameeyaa/sameeyaa/README.md

-## Hi there 👋, My name is Sameeya and I am a undergrad student!
+## Hi there 👋,
+My name is Sameeya and I am an undergrad student!

 **sameeyaa/sameeyaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.